-- 1. Review the PingFederate configurations: - a.
-In PingFederate, go to Applications # OAuth # Access Token Management and ensure that JSON web tokens are configured, as shown in this example.
+- 1. Review the PingFederate configurations: - 1.
+In PingFederate, go to Applications → OAuth → Access Token Management and ensure that JSON web tokens are configured, as shown in this example.

-See Configuring JSON-token management in the PingFederate Server guide for details.
+See Configuring JSON-token management $\square$ in the PingFederate Server guide for details.